PolarRobotics/PR-Docs/docs/source/metadocs/documentation_style_guide.md

 	- Then put the rest of the content under another header, such as `Instructions`, depending on what it is.
 - Text should generally be bulleted and short.
 	- Do not write long-form prose.
 Break it up into manageable chunks with bulleted or numbered lists.
+- Any reference to a version number such as "v3" shall be formatted with a lowercase `v`.
+	- For instance, `Quarterback v3` is formatted as such, not as `Quarterback V3`.

 ## Linking and Embedding
 - In order to link from one Markdown file to another, use the format below.